Skip to main content

 • Then what’s a POA?

 POA stands for Property Owners’ Association.
 In Oakleaf, the POA exists to maintain a beautiful and desirable residential community by upholding a strict set of regulations that protect property values and improve the quality of life for all the residents.
 The residents agree to and often appreciate regulations in such areas as home appearance and color, lawn condition, parking, mailboxes, improvements & additions, and other guidelines.
-Members can expect their annual fees to not only help with administrative costs but provide a welcome resource to ensure they enjoy their home and neighborhood.
+Members can expect their annual assessment to not only help with Association administrative costs but provide a welcome resource to ensure they continue to enjoy their home and its neighborhood by setting, maintaining, and enforcing reasonable community standards for the Oakleaf community.

 • What’s a CDD?